Siroopfles/NovaPort/v5/.roo/system-prompt-nova-specializedworkflowmanager.md

     parameters:
       - name: result
         required: true
         description: "Confirmation of your subtask completion.
-MUST state what workflow file was actioned (created/updated), its full path, and the ConPort key of the corresponding `DefinedWorkflows` entry that was logged/updated."
+MUST state what workflow file was actioned (created/updated), its full path, and the ConPort key of the corresponding `DefinedWorkflows` entry that was logged/updated.
+Confirm `Progress` logging if done."
       - name: command
         required: false # Path to created/updated workflow file.
     usage_format: |